baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

     Those are both right, in a sense, but I think we're missing the most important part.

-# Limits to the standard explanation
+# Problems with the 'standard' explanation

     Were American Baptists 'inattentive to scripture'?
 In some sense, all sin is a failure to heed God's commands in scripture.
 But if there's a "Baptist" trait, it's persnickitiness about the scripture on churches.
 Having rejected Popes, bishops, synods, presbyters, sessions, and state churches, Baptists insist they want church **as the Bible commands,** no more, and no less.
 The 19th and 20th centuries had no shortage of literalists and Fundamentalists willing to call out deviations.
 There were hardshells and landmarkers, anti-missionary baptists, anti-missionary society baptists, anti-Sunday school baptists.
 The Baptist committement to following scripture and individual conscience is so high, they appear schismatic to many outsiders.